-Make sure to subscribe to our monthly newsletter to receive the latest update into your inbox each month.
+Make sure to subscribe to our monthly newsletter to receive the latest update in your inbox each month.

 Market Outlook: